HemingwayLee/ocr-box-editor-v2/README.md

 `db.sqlite3` will be created, and then, we can access `http://127.0.0.1:8000`

 ## Editor
-* Upload images
+* Upload images and click `Process Image` button to generate default labels
 * Edit labels for the uploaded images (text and bounding box coordinates)
-* Save images and corresponding labels to backend
+* Save images and corresponding labels (in `.box` file extension) to backend
 ![gui](images/gui.png)

 ## Data Viewer
-* We can see all uploaded images in the backend
+* We can see all uploaded images in the backend by clicking `Data` tab
 ![gui2](images/gui2.png)